sindresorhus/sindresorhus.github.com/source/content/apps/any-text.md

 iOS always opens the main app when you tap a widget.
 This is not something the app can control.

+#### Can I prevent my child from editing the text when tapping the widget?

+You can set the “Widget Tap Action” setting to run a [shortcut](https://support.apple.com/en-sg/guide/shortcuts/welcome/ios) with the “Go to Home Screen” action.

 #### The Lock Screen widget does not show the text after restarting the device, before unlocking it

 This is an iOS limitation and is out of my control.
 It shows a placeholder until the first unlock.